 UK-based Komodo make garments in GOTS certified hemp, meusling-free wool, bamboo, rayon, Tencel, linen, soya and GOTS certified organic cotton.
 They also use recycled rubber in their shoes.
 KOMODO is a member of the Ethical Fashion Forum, and their London offices has CarbonNeutral® status.
 The majority of the factories that they work hold certifications like SA8000 and GOTS or are independently audited by bodies like UL and the company visits them regularly to assess conditions.

-UK-based Beaumont Organics is an international ethical ladieswear brand that uses organic, fairtrade and eco fabrics.
-They use off-cuts where they can for sampling and limit travel to subsideries in other countries to a minimum in order to reduce their carbon footprint.
+UK-based Beaumont Organics is an international ethical ladies wear brand that uses organic, fairtrade and eco fabrics.
+They use off-cuts where they can for sampling and limit travel to subsidiaries in other countries to a minimum in order to reduce their carbon footprint.

 Based in Bath, England Bibico use 100% natural materials to make garments, including organic cotton.
 Currently they work with two women’s cooperatives that are both fair trade certified by the WFTO.
 The cooperatives provide women with training, education and work, empowering them to move themselves and their children forward and out of the world of poverty.

-All Nancy Dee garments are manufactured in Britain and their fabrics are mostly made from renewable natural sources such as soya, bamboo and organic cotton, or Modal, an man-made material originating from beech wood.
+All Nancy Dee garments are manufactured in Britain and their fabrics are mostly made from renewable natural sources such as soya, bamboo and organic cotton, or rayon.
 Some items are made using up-cycled material that would otherwise be consigned to land-fill.
 Additionally their patterns are designed to minimise fabric wastage and leftover fabric is used for the following season’s samples, or re-dyed and used for a brand new design and most of their pieces can be machine washed.

 UK-based Palava make the most delightful ‘storybook’ dresses and skirts for women and children out of GOTS certified organic cotton in factories in Turkey, Romania, and Lithuania.